Harley EtienneAssociate Professor of Urban and Regional Planning

-His current projects include quantitative and qualitative studies of the adaptation and survival strategies of community development corporations (CDCs) in Baltimore, Cleveland and Detroit.
-He is also expanding on his work in West Philadelphia with studies that evaluate the long-term impact of college students on housing affordability and displacement in college and university-adjacent neighborhoods.
+Etienne’s current projects include quantitative and qualitative studies of the adaptation and survival strategies of community development corporations in Baltimore, Cleveland, and Detroit.
+He also is expanding on his work in West Philadelphia with studies that evaluate the long-term impact of college students on housing affordability and displacement in college and university-adjacent neighborhoods.

-Prior to pursuing a Ph.D., Etienne worked in Philadelphia in the public policy and economic development sectors for Greater Philadelphia First (now merged with the Greater Philadelphia Chamber of Commerce) and the Pennsylvania Economy League and the 21st Century League where he worked on various policy issues including university-industry partnerships, K-12 school reform, health care access, and welfare policy.
-Before coming to the University of Michigan, Etienne taught at the Georgia Institute of Technology in the School of City and Regional Planning and the School of Public Policy.
-He earned a B.A. in sociology from Morehouse College in Atlanta, a M.A. in Urban Studies from Temple University and a Ph.D. in City and Regional Planning from Cornell University.
+Prior to pursuing a PhD, Etienne worked in Philadelphia in the public policy and economic development sectors for Greater Philadelphia First (now merged with the Greater Philadelphia Chamber of Commerce), the Pennsylvania Economy League, and the 21st Century League, where he focused on policy issues including university-industry partnerships, K-12 school reform, health care access, and welfare policy.
+Before joining Taubman College, Etienne taught at the Georgia Institute of Technology’s School of City and Regional Planning and the School of Public Policy.